lukejacksonn/Lorem/README.md

 USAGE
 --------

-Using loremjs you can model a div containing a paragraph of filler text fifty words long like so..
+Using the lorem plugin you can model a div containing a paragraph of filler text fifty words long like so..

 ```html
 <div>